7hekaka/newcytosim/doc/sim/report.md

 # The framewise report executable

-The executable `reportF` is similar to `report`, excepts that it sends the report of each frame into a different file.
+The executable `reportF` is similar to `report`, except that it will put the report of each frame into a different file.
 Hence,

 	reportF fiber:points